hashicorp/terraform-provider-google/website/docs/r/parallelstore_instance.html.markdown

   The time when the instance was updated.

 * `daos_version` -
-  The version of DAOS software running in the instance
+  The version of DAOS software running in the instance.

 * `access_points` -
   Output only.
 List of access_points.
   Contains a list of IPv4 addresses used for client side configuration.

 * `effective_reserved_ip_range` -
   Immutable.
-Contains the id of the allocated IP address range associated with the private service access connection for example, "test-default" associated with IP range 10.0.0.0/29.
-This field is populated by the service and and contains the value currently used by the service.
+Contains the id of the allocated IP address range associated with the private service access connection for example, \"test-default\" associated with IP range 10.0.0.0/29.
+This field is populated by the service and contains the value currently used by the service.

 * `terraform_labels` -